Skip to Main Content

 This pattern continues every four to six months for two years.
 If we identify any developmental concerns during that time, we guide you to an appropriate resource for follow-up services.
 Our recommendations are based on the feedback you give and conversations we have with you.

-At the end of the program, every family has the opportunity to bring their child to Riley at IU Health for a free evaluation with our multidisciplinary team of specialists.
+At the end of the program, every family can bring their child to Riley at IU Health for a free evaluation with our multidisciplinary team of specialists.
 This includes a thorough exam of your child’s cognitive abilities, language development and motor skills, as well as screening for autism, cerebral palsy and behavioral and sleep problems.

 What Families and Infants Get